PsyTeachR/mcs-conv/_main.md

 ## Activity 1: Setup

-Do the following.
-If you need help, consult Chapter @\ref(ref3) and Chapter \@(ref2).

-* Open R Studio and set the working directory to your Week 12 folder.
+* Open R Studio and set the working directory to your chapter folder.
 Ensure the environment is clear.
 * Open a new R Markdown document and save it in your working directory.
-Call the file "Week 12".
+Call the file "Regression".
-* Download <a href="L3_stars.csv" download>L3_stars.csv</a> and <a href="psess.csv" download>psess.csv</a> and save them in your Week 12 folder.
+* Download <a href="L3_stars.csv" download>L3_stars.csv</a> and <a href="psess.csv" download>psess.csv</a> and save them in your chapter folder.
 Make sure that you do not change the file name at all.
 * If you're on the server, avoid a number of issues by restarting the session - click `Session` - `Restart R`
 * Delete the default R Markdown welcome text and insert a new code chunk that loads `pwr`, `car`, `broom`, and `tidyverse` using the `library()` function.
 * Load the two CSV datasets into variables called `stars` and `engage` using `read_csv()`.